Baynghan History, Family Crest & Coats of Arms

 The present generation of the Baynghan family is only the most recent to bear a name that dates back to the ancient Anglo-Saxon culture of Britain.
 Their name comes from having lived in Norfolk.

 However, one source notes the name was originally Welsh "derived from the name of an ancestor. —Ab-Eignon' (Welsh), i.e. 'the son of Eignon' or 'Ennion.'
 Robert ap Eignon had for his son Robert Baynham, of Chorewall, in the forest of Dean.
 Henceforward the family were so known.
 The name looks wonderfully English and local, but, as shown, is not so."

 Early Origins of the Baynghan family

-Norfolk.
+The surname Baynghan was first found in the county of Norfolk.
 Baynham Hall is a 17th century manor house located in Michaelchurch-On-Arrow, Gladestry, Powys, Wales.
-We do known that Hugh Lloyd purchased Baynham Hall in about 1830, but as far as who originally had the manor house built remains a mystery.
+We do know that Hugh Lloyd purchased Baynham Hall in about 1830, but as far as who originally had the manor house built remains a mystery.

 Early History of the Baynghan family

 This web page shows only a small excerpt of our Baynghan research.
 Another 212 words (15 lines of text) covering the years 1476, 1501, 1738, 1760, 1458, 1514, 1500, 1557, 1532, 1497, 1501, 1516, 1532, 1546, 1543, 1536, 1611, 1582, 1602, 1628, 1606, 1664, 1629, 1681, 1565 and 1593 are included under the topic Early Baynghan History in all our PDF Extended History products and printed products wherever possible.